Glossary

 Organization

-The company (or subsidiary, branch, division, department, etc.) associated with a workspace.
+The billable entity (company, subsidiary, branch, division, department, etc.) associated with a Workspace.

-Information on your organization, employees, subscriptions, and more are available in the emnify Portal under Organization Settings.
+Information on your organization, users, subscriptions, and more are available in the emnify Portal under Workspace settings.

 OTA